JudgeResearchEcosystem/execution_details/README.md

 ## Interpreting Our Signal

 At the highest level, the JSON is designed so the AI can send you signals without having to know your current price read or positions.
-This means you'll have to interpret the JSON a bit more than a straight-forward buy/sell/close order.
+This means you will have to interpret the JSON a bit more than a straight-forward buy/sell/close order.

 See the [example signal](https://github.com/JudgeResearchEcosystem/execution_details/blob/main/example_json_and_exec_details.md) page to learn more.